clarkgrubb/data-tools/doc/json-ruby.1.md

 : execute the Ruby script in the file at PATH.

 -i, \--ignore
 : ignore lines containing invalid JSON.
-A notice is written to standard error.
+A notice is still written to standard error.

 -j, \--json
 : after the Ruby script is executed, write the contents of $_ to standard output as JSON.